miniBill/witch-awakening/DLCs/Core/Quests.md

 Explore a world frozen in time and use the temporary power granted to you to walk the past to uncover what happened, why, and who did this, as you work with angels, demons, and faction leaders to resolve the situation and rebuild before humanity wakes.

 ### Sidebar
-Tensions will remain high and you'll remain under observation the entire time, after an intense period of questioning and initial detainment.
-It can be dangerous if you play your cards poorly, you can only imagine what it'd be like if you actually broke the Masquerade...
-I mean, you didn't do it... right?
+Tensions will remain high and you’ll remain under observation the entire time, after an intense period of questioning and initial detainment.
+It can be dangerous if you play your cards poorly, you can only imagine what it’d be like if you actually broke the Masquerade...
+I mean, you didn’t do it... right?
 You believe so...

 ## Quest: Deep Whispers